bottled-ant/UnSeen/README.md

-flex
-====

-Flex is a responsive, flexible, [Jekyll](http://jekyllrb.com) theme.

-The theme is based on the website [The Development](http://thedevelopment.co).

-View a demo website [here](http://the-development.github.io/flex/).

-Installation
+UnProject
 ===
-To use this theme, you would do so like any other Jekyll setup:

-1. Install Jekyll: `gem install jekyll`
-2. Fork this repository to your machine
-3. `cd` to the forked directory and run `jekyll serve --watch`
-4. Celebrate and dance.
+Author
+===

 Contributions
 ===

-In general, there are no strict rules for contributing, only that your code is clean and well structured.

-For bugs:
-- To merge a fix, you can simply open a pull request.
-- To report one that is not yet fixed, open an issue.

-Feature requests:
-- **Always** open an issue first before implementing and proposing a new feature.
-This is only so I can make sure the theme doesn't become bloated with too many features.
-This way, I can determine if an idea is something that makes sense for the theme's design.

-If in doubt, you can always ask me on Twitter: [@jeffxmn](https://twitter.com/jeffxmn)

 License
 ===

-Flex is licensed under the MIT license:

-The MIT License (MIT)

-Copyright (c) 2013-2014 Jeff Martin

-Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

-The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.
+This is free and unencumbered "thing" released into the public domain.

+Anyone is free to copy, modify, publish, use, compile, sell, or distribute this "thing", either in source code form or as a compiled binary, for any purpose, commercial or non-commercial, and by any means.

+In jurisdictions that recognize copyright laws, the author or authors of this "thing" dedicate any and all copyright interest in this "thing" to the public domain.
+We make this dedication for the benefit of the public at large and to the detriment of our heirs and successors.
+We intend this dedication to be an overt act of relinquishment in perpetuity of all present and future rights to this "thing" under copyright law.

-THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
-IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
+THIS "THING" IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THIS "THING" OR THE USE OR OTHER DEALINGS IN THIS "THING".